meet-projects/Y1-Summer-Labs/11. Calculator Project/README.md

 ## Objectives:
 1. The Basic 4:
     - Create a calculator that processes at least the basic 4 symbols (Addition(+), Subtraction(-), Multiplication(*), and Division(/))
     - The calculator has to take as an **input** at least 2 numbers and 1 of the symbols in order to create an equation.
+    - The input should be a one-line equation. for example `3 - 4` , instead of taking 3 separate inputs.
     - The calculator has to return the **value** of the **given equation**.
 2. Exponents:
     - An exponent refers to the **number of times** a number is **multiplied** by *itself*.